afni/afni_doc/devdocs/sphinx_docs/setup.rst

 Useful links
 ===================

-There are several useful webpages for information about building Sphinx documentation.
+Here are some useful resources for various aspects of building the docs with Sphinx.

 | The AFNI documentation repository is open source and publicly
   available here: